bachpho/prompt-ai/README.md

-# prompt-ai

-## The prompt reading book by leanring-how-to-learn-way
+# The prompt reading book by leanring-how-to-learn-way

 ```markdown